stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

-# Tutorial 3: Time-evolution of a field on a planar mesh
+# Tutorial 3: Time evolution of a field on a planar mesh

 In the [first tutorial](../1_simple_kernels) we learned how to create and use [kernels](../1_simple_kernels/LFRic_kernel_structure.md) for